Cherreads

 Ms. Kang, Head of Public Affairs, took over.

 "Chairwoman, we're receiving complaints from farming communities.
-Our new fiber-optic cables are being laid through rice fields and irrigation lines.
-Some are threatening to block installation."
+Our new fiber-optic cables are being laid across rice fields and irrigation lines.
+Some are threatening to block the installation."

 Yuna barely reacted.
 "What do they lose?"

-"Then give them something better.
-Let them access the line for free.
-Internet for their pumps, tractors, whatever makes their lives easier.
-Frame it as modernization, not intrusion."
+"Then offer them something better.
+Let them use the line for free.
+Provide internet for their pumps, tractors, and anything else that makes their work easier.
+Present it as modernization, not intrusion."

 She glanced around.